shakeel-faiz/FF/01Jan-22/03-gb-genbank.md

 Here are key features of GenBank file format:

-1.  **Header Information:** The file begins with a header section that provides information about sequence and its source.
-This includes details such as accession number, organism, and references to literature where sequence data was published.
+1.  **Header Information:** The file begins with a header section that provides information about sequence and its source; this includes details such as accession number, organism, and references to literature where sequence data was published.

-2.  **Features Section:** Following the header, there is a features section that describes various features of sequence, such as genes, coding regions, regulatory elements and other important locations.
-Each feature is annotated with specific information, such as its location on sequence, type of feature and additional qualifiers.
+2.  **Features Section:** Following the header, there is a features section that describes various features of sequence, such as genes, coding regions, regulatory elements and other important locations; each feature is annotated with specific information, such as its location on sequence, type of feature and additional qualifiers.

-3.  **Sequence Data:** The actual sequence data follows features section.
-This section contains raw genetic information in form of nucleotide or amino acid sequences.
+3.  **Sequence Data:** The actual sequence data follows features section; this section contains raw genetic information in form of nucleotide or amino acid sequences.
 The sequence data is typically presented in standardized format with line breaks for readability.

-4.  **Format Tags:** GenBank files use specific tags and keywords to structure the information.
-These tags help define different sections of file and provide a standardized way for software programs to interpret and parse the data.
+4.  **Format Tags:** GenBank files use specific tags and keywords to structure the information; these tags help define different sections of file and provide a standardized way for software programs to interpret and parse the data.

-5.  **Annotation:** GenBank files include extensive annotations that provide information about biological significance of different regions in the sequence.
-This can include details about coding regions, protein products and functional annotations.
+5.  **Annotation:** GenBank files include extensive annotations that provide information about biological significance of different regions in the sequence; this can include details about coding regions, protein products and functional annotations.

 6.  **Origin Line:** The sequence data is often terminated by an "ORIGIN" line, which indicates beginning of sequence and is followed by actual nucleotide or amino acid sequence.